 QuickRead: Multi-academy trust governance

-We summarise multi-academy trust governance in just one page.
-You can also download a copy of this QuickRead as a ready-made resource to share with colleagues.
+Get an overview of multi-academy trust governance in just 1 page.
+Download a copy of this QuickRead to easily share this information with colleagues.

 How does multi-academy trust governance work?

 A multi-academy trust (MAT) runs multiple academies, as opposed to a single academy trust, which runs 1.